Combinatorial knot Floer homology and tangle decompositions: Introduction

 \subsection{Positive braids, Lorenz knots, and \texorpdfstring{$L$}{L}-space knots}

-We compare diagonal knots to some classes of knots, such as positive braids, Lorenz knots, and $L$-space knots.
+We compare diagonal knots to some classes of knots, such as positive braid knots, Lorenz knots, and $L$-space knots.

-A link is called \textit{positive braid} if it is the closure of a positive braid.
-Positive braid knots are fibered positive \cite{Constructions-of-fibred-knots-and-links}.
-Positive braid links contain Lorenz links.
-Related to Corollary \ref{cor:Alexander-of-diagonal}, the top and next-to-top terms of the Alexander polynomial have been studied.
-Ito \cite[Corollary 1.1]{A-note-on-HOMFLY-polynomial-of-positive-braid-links} showed that the Alexander polynomial of a positive braid knot has the same form as \eqref{eq:Alexander-poly-of-diagonal}.
+As described in Question~\ref{ques:diagonal=positive-braids}, diagonal knots are conjectured to be equivalent to positive braid knots.
+It is well known that positive braid knots are fibered and positive \cite{Constructions-of-fibred-knots-and-links}, and the same holds for diagonal knots.
+Ito \cite[Corollary 1.1]{A-note-on-HOMFLY-polynomial-of-positive-braid-links} determined the top and next-to-top terms of the Alexander polynomial for positive braid knots, and his result is consistent with Corollary~\ref{cor:Alexander-of-diagonal}.
+Moreover, Cheng \cite{Knot-Floer-homology-of-positive-braids} showed that Theorem~\ref{thm:str-GH-of-diagonal-knots} holds for any prime positive braid knot.
+In other words, the next-to-top term of knot Floer homology for prime positive braid knots is one-dimensional.
+This provides supporting evidence for Question~\ref{ques:diagonal=positive-braids}.
 We give diagonal grid diagrams for some positive braid knots in Appendix \ref{sec:appendix}.

 It is known that $u(K)=g(K)$ if $K$ is a positive braid knot (see \cite{On-unknotting-fibered-positive-knots-and-braids} for a concise summary of this result).
 More generally, it is conjectured that $u(K)=g(K)$ for any fibered positive knot.
 Although it is unclear whether positive braid knots are equivalent to diagonal knots, we prove this equation for diagonal knots.